مطلوب شركات ومحامين لتمثيلنا في الشرق الاوسط

 The United States Government issues 185 types of visas.
 We are please to provide our expertise in helping you obtain your visa, and invite you to explore this list commonly issued visas–the Tourist B-1 visa, the Lottery visa DV 2019, the Investment E1 visa, E2 visa, EB-5 visa Employer Sponsored H visa, Student Research J visa, Fiancé K visa, Manager or Executive L-1 visa, and the Outstanding Ability O visa.

 The U.S immigration system is very complex and it can be a daunting task for individuals and companies to keep abreast of changes in laws and regulations, proper filing procedures and information required for processing immigration petitions.

 Hiring a competent immigration expert to handle your case or US Visa will not only simplify the process but may also be instrumental in achieving the desired US Visa result, efficiently and expeditiously.
 We specialize in L Visas, E Visas, EB-5 Visas, and updating change of status.

 The purpose of a consultation is to provide you with sufficient information to make a reasonable decision concerning your case.
 Some clients simply need advice to determine their options.
 During the consultation our immigration experts will generally:

-An immigration expert representing your case may:
+An immigration expert representing your case/visa may:

 Common Self-Petition (without an immigration expert) filing errors that may result in petition denial include: